felippe-regazio/sh-simple-deployer/README.md

 ./deploy.sh {null || host_index}
 ```

-The command below will use the default host
+The command below will use the default \_hosts entry

 ```
 ./deploy.sh
 ```

-The command below will use a host named "myhost"
+The command below will use a \_hosts entry named "myhost"

 ```
 ./deploy.sh myhost